Spin polarization

 Spin polarization is also important for spintronics, a branch of electronics.
 Magnetic semiconductors are being researched as possible spintronic materials.

-The spin of free electrons is measured either by a LEED image from a clean wolfram-crystal (SPLEED) or by an electron microscope composed purely of electrostatic lenses and a gold foil as a sample.
+The spin of free electrons is measured either by a low-energy electron diffraction (LEED) image from a clean tungsten crystal (SPLEED) or by an electron microscope composed of only electrostatic lenses and gold foil as a sample.
 Back scattered electrons are decelerated by annular optics and focused onto a ring shaped electron multiplier at about 15°.
 The position on the ring is recorded.
-This whole device is called a Mott-detector.
-Depending on their spin the electrons have the chance to hit the ring at different positions.
+This whole device is called a Mott detector.
+Depending upon their spin the electrons have the chance to hit the ring at different positions.
 1% of the electrons are scattered in the foil.
-Of these 1% are collected by the detector and then about 30% of the electrons hit the detector at the wrong position.
-Both devices work due to spin orbit coupling.
+Of these, 1% are collected by the detector and then about 30% of the electrons hit the detector at the wrong position.
+Both devices work due to spin-orbit coupling.

 The circular polarization of electromagnetic fields is due to spin polarization of their constituent photons.